 - Credit checks for financing requirements in urgent cases, etc.

-Remarkably, DBS Hong Kong is among the very limited banks in Hong Kong that allow a remote opening for applicants during Covid-19 pandemic.
+Remarkably, DBS Hong Kong is among the very limited banks in Hong Kong that allow a remote opening for applicants during Covid-19.

-Particularly, when COVID-19 pandemic hit the Hong Kong economy in general and SMEs in particular, DBS Bank offered relief practices for SMEs.
+Particularly, when the COVID-19 pandemic hit the Hong Kong economy in general and SMEs in particular, DBS Bank offered relief practices for SMEs.
 Prominent among measures, DBS Bank offers you a door of opportunity to open a bank account remotely during hardship.
 The existence of a video conferencing option in opening a bank account in Hong Kong with DBS Bank has made it easier for SMEs to access their expected bank account in a convenient manner.
 Still, the policy may be changed, depending on the bank at the time you apply.

 HSBC Bank in Hong Kong is among the world’s biggest institutions when it comes to banking and financial related services.
-HSBC Bank has its extensive ranges of services that cover Commercial Banking, Wealth and Personal banking, as well as Global Banking in more than 60 nations and regions worldwide.
+HSBC Bank has an extensive range of services that cover Commercial Banking, Wealth and Personal banking, as well as Global Banking in more than 60 nations and regions worldwide.

 HSBC is listed as the best corporate and investment bank, reported by Asiamoney Best Bank Award 2020.
 In particular, Dealogic placed HSBC Bank in the fifth rank, constituting 7.3% market share under the perspective of the global collaborator of equity capital markets transactions in Hong Kong.